The Best Picnic Spots in Paris for Kids

 Le Cafe des Chats, Paris’s first cat cafe.
 Here the family can stroke cats and gorge on fine cakes and pastries.
-Especially suits the exacting standards of seven-year olds.
+It especially suits the exacting standards of seven-year olds.

-Police museum, Musée de la Préfecture de Police has a chilling collection of exhibits that will fascinate the surprisingly macabre minds of kids older than seven.
+Police museum Musée de la Préfecture de Police has a chilling collection of exhibits, to fascinate the surprisingly macabre minds of kids older than seven.